-Join Ran Ben Avraham for an in-depth discussion in this video Setting up the correct world scale, part of Soft Body Simulation for Motion Graphics with RealFlow.
+Join Ran Ben Avraham for an in-depth discussion in this video Setting up the correct world scale, part of RealFlow: Soft Body Simulation for Motion Graphics.

 - Now that we are aware of the importance of RealFlow's world scale, let's examine the ways we have to change that world scale.
 The first option is changing it from the Preferences window.
 We'll go to File, Preferences, and in the General tab in the Scale section, we have four different parameters: Geometry scale, Cell size scale, Daemon force scale for fluids and for objects.